 Areas of Expertise

-Dr. Swanson's research focuses on the management of logistics and the use of technology and information.
-He has twenty years of experience managing logistics systems and operations prior to becoming a professor and has worked with companies such as Walmart and Pearle Vision.
+Dr. Swanson's research focuses on the strategic management of logistics and the use of technology and information.
+He has twenty years of experience managing logistics operations prior to becoming a professor, and has worked in corporate logistics for Walmart and Pearle Vision.
 His teaching objective is to help younger logisticians learn to be successful by applying his experience and the latest logistics and supply chain management (LSCM) methods.
 His research objective is to extend theory on how information and technology can improve the performance of LSCM.

 PhD: University of Arkansas, Supply Chain Management (2012)

 MBA; University of Tennessee, Transportation and Logistics (1990)

 BS: David LIpscomb University, Marketing (1987)

 Professor Swanson joined the Coggin College of Business in 2012.
 He teaches several subjects including logistics subsystems, a class which overviews the primary systems needed by logistics, transportation, and supply chain professionals, including ERP, WMS, TMS.
 SAP software is a key foundation of the class which prepares students much like actual work experience.
 He also teaches strategic logistics management in the undergraduate and MBA programs.

 Professor Swanson’s research addresses the understanding of logistics and transportation to elucidate how information and technology can advance management of firms and supply chains.
 He has published in the Journal of Business Logistics, the Journal of Retailing, the International Journal of Logistics Management, the Transportation Journal, Benchmarking: an International Journal, and Ethics and Behavior.